blentley/ForecastingElectricityDemand/README.md

 ![DP1](https://github.com/blentley/ForecastingElectricity/blob/master/Screenshots/DP1.PNG)

 #### 2. Normalise the data using *normalise_windows*
 This function is used to re-scale all the values passed to it relative to the first value in the sequence.
+The first value in the sequence is scaled to 0 with everything else proportionate to that.
 This is important especially when additional predictors are added as the LSTM will be sensitve to different scale in input values.

 I've included in the return *base_data* are the starting values of each sequence before normalisation.
 I need this for when it comes time to return the data back to its original scale, I have the reference point to unwind the normalisation.